Welcome to the WMLT blog. Here’s a cook’s tour of what we’ll cover:

 - Develop a program using the latest “cognitive behavioral” strategies to teach lawyers how to be more Resilient in the face of stress, setbacks and uncertainty

-My mission is to use personality science to help your firm thrive, to perform at a superior level, to make the most of what you’ve got, to help you maximize the talent you have, and get more like them.
+My mission is to use personality science to help your firm or department thrive, to perform at a superior level, to make the most of what you’ve got, to help you maximize the talent you have, and get more like them.

 Dr. Larry Richard